Back to Blog

 How TakeTurns makes it better

-In TakeTurns, all turns between parties, including documents, versions, and messages, are historized.
+In TakeTurns, all interactions between parties, including documents, versions, and messages, are historized.
 At any time, participants have access to Recap, a complete timeline of the discussion between parties.
 And when your process is over, you can archive everything in one package, available to all participants.

-Full audit trail of all exchanges
+Audit trail of all exchanges

 Conclusion